With Pride: Top five tips for creating an inclusive school

 1. Challenge gender stereotypes

 Gender stereotypes can lead children to assume that certain activities or careers aren’t meant for them, make them afraid to express themselves fully, and prevent them from reaching their full potential as they grow up.
-When children grow up learning that there’s no such thing as a ‘typical boy’ or a ‘typical girl’, they can grow up feeling good about themselves and go on to reach their full potential.

 2. Make sport everyone’s game

 For a lot of people, sport and sporting environments are ‘safe spaces’, somewhere they feel comfortable and at ease.
 But others might feel unwelcome in the same place.
-Coming together to make sport everyone’s game has never been more important and allies have a crucial role to play.
+Coming together to make sport everyone’s game has never been more important, and allies have a crucial role to play.
 Allies educate themselves and people around them and use their voices and privilege to speak out.
 Remind pupils of the value of team spirit and looking out for one another.

 3. Language matters